Stephen BirdBorn: 1964

 National Gallery of Australia, Canberra, Australia; National Museums Scotland, Edinburgh; National Museums Northern Ireland

-Stephen Bird will be having a solo show in the gallery 2 August -4 September 2013.
+Bird will be the subject of a solo exhibition in August 2019.